sventhijssen/memx/docs/source/index.rst

 flow-based and path-based computing.
 It provides:

 - synthesis methods, verification techniques, and fault-tolerance techniques;
--  an easy-to-use command-line interface;
+- simulation on a logical level of both flow-based and path-based computing;
--  a rapid development environment for collaborative, multidisciplinary projects;
+- I/O functionality for different Boolean function representations, including crossbar designs;
--  an interface to existing numerical algorithms and code written in C, C++, and FORTRAN; and
+- an easy-to-use command-line interface.

 Citation
 --------